Jayanthi2723/Event-Management-Systems/README.md

 The event management system is a web-based application.
 The objective of this application is to develop a system that effectively manages all the data related to the various events that take place in an organization.
 The purpose is to maintain a centralized database of all event-related information.
 The goal is to support various functions and processes necessary to manage the data efficiently.

 Project Requirements:
-Project Name	                     Event Management System in PHP Language Used	                         PHP5.6, PHP7.x Database	                              MySQL 5.x
+1.Project Name	                     Event Management System in PHP 2.Language Used	                         PHP5.6, PHP7.x
+3.Database	                              MySQL 5.x
-User Interface Design	              HTML, AJAX,JQUERY,JAVASCRIPT Web Browser	                     Mozilla, Google Chrome, IE8, OPERA Software	                         XAMPP / Wamp / Mamp/ Lamp (anyone)
+4.User Interface Design	              HTML, AJAX,JQUERY,JAVASCRIPT
+5.Web Browser	                     Mozilla, Google Chrome, IE8, OPERA 6.Software	                         XAMPP / Wamp / Mamp/ Lamp (anyone)

 Project Modules
 In EMS project we use PHP and MySQL database.
 It has two modules.